bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/ANSWERS.md

 <!-- Stretch Questions --->
 3. Why is 3D performance so much higher with a graphics card than without?
+The CPU can essentially off-load the task of converting base binary data into and image displayed through the monitor.
+This takes up a huge chunk of processing power and can leave the CPU unhindered to continue with it's primary tasks.

 4. Suggest the role that graphics cards play in machine learning: